 This culinary audio tour is fabulous if you want to eat your way around the Born.
 It only takes 40 minutes and is a cheap and easy way to get some interesting historical facts while popping into some great eateries.

-It’s impossible to mention Barcelona without thinking ‘Football’ so if you and yours love Messi and all things football related, you will love the tour at the stadium where the magic happens.
+It’s impossible to mention Barcelona without thinking ‘Football’ so if you and yours love Messi or Alba and all things football-related, you will love the tour at the stadium where the magic happens.

-You can visit the stadium for a match, or the Camp Nou Museum and Tour.
+You can visit the stadium for a match, or take the Camp Nou Museum and Tour.

 Museums in Barcelona